XanderXAJ/ryzenadj-decky-plugin/doc/decisions/0006-shape-of-internal-state.md

 - Ease of maintenance, including:
     - Ease of persisting settings in backend
     - Ease of transmission from backend to frontend
-    - Ease of handling in frontend
+    - Ease of storage, usage and updates in frontend
 - Ease of understanding
 - Easy to serialise